 Sometimes, your skin needs more than the basic cleansing-toning-moisturizing (CTM) routine.
 It has specific needs, and you have to customize your skin care routine accordingly.

 The Japanese skin care routine is focused on the overall well-being of your skin.
 The steps may seem intense, but they improve your skin health by providing it with the right ingredients in the right order.
 This helps the skin absorb them and appear healthy and hydrated.
-The Japanese believe in nurturing the skin rather than relying on makeup.
+The Japanese believe in nurturing the skin rather than relying on makeup and cosmetics.

 If you want a smooth and healthy complexion, you should definitely consider following the Japanese skin care routine.
 The fuss-free steps can easily be a part of your natural skincare routine without making major changes.
 Here is a quick guide to the morning and night skin care steps.

 The Morning Skin Care Routine

 Step 1: Cleansing

 For the Japanese, cleansing is a ritual to be followed with utmost care.
 They follow an elaborate nighttime cleansing, so in the morning, it is sufficient to wash your face with clean and cool water to remove any residual cream applied the previous night.
 Use a gentle face wash.
 Rinse well and pat dry with a clean towel.

 Step 2: Toner